The War Diary of Lieutenant William L Hayes M C

 Trench Diseases: It has to be noted that without antibiotics, simple diseases could easily become severe.
 Add to this unsanitary conditions, rats, decomposition, body lice and crowded conditions, transmission of disease was easily done.

-Trench Fever: A moderately severe disease caused by body lice.
+Trench Fever: Also known as PUO or Pyrexia of Unknown Origin, this was a moderately severe disease caused by body lice.
 Symptoms include headache and fever that may recur several times, sore muscles, bones, and joints; and outbreaks of skin lesions on the chest and back.
-Recovery took five or six days.
+It occurred in 5 or 6 day cycles and could need hospital treatment for several months.
+Little was known about its connection with body lice until late in the war.

 Trench mouth: Caused by bacteria in the mouth as a result of poor dental hygiene and smoking, it resulted in bleeding and ulcerated gums.
 Treatment was for the symptoms only.